 Eurostat, the Timber Committee of the United Nations Economic Commission for Europe (UNECE), the Forestry Section of the United Nations Food and Agriculture Organisation (FAO) and the International Tropical Timber Organisation (ITTO) collect and collate statistics on the production and trade of wood through their Joint Forest Sector Questionnaire.
 Each partner collects data from a different part of the world; Eurostat is responsible for data from the EU Member States and EFTA countries.

-Economic and employment data for forestry and logging are collected with a separate questionnaire that was developed in collaboration with Eurostat’s national accountants; these statistics are part of integrated environmental and economic accounting for forests.
+Economic and employment data for forestry and logging are collected with a separate questionnaire that was developed in collaboration with Eurostat’s national accountants; these statistics are part of the European forest accounts.

 Contrary to what is happening in many other parts of the world, the area covered by forests and other wooded land in the EU-28 is slowly increasing.
 Over the past 25 years (1990 to 2015) the area of forest cover and other wooded land increased in total by 5.2 %, equivalent to an average increase of 0.2 % per annum.
-The overall rates of change between 1990 and 2015 in the EU Member States varied substantially, from a reduction of 3.2 % in Denmark and minor contractions in Sweden and Luxembourg, to increases within the range of 11–22 % in Bulgaria, Lithuania, the United Kingdom, Hungary and Italy, while Ireland recorded a 56 % increase.
+The overall rates of change between 1990 and 2015 varied substantially across the EU Member States, from a reduction of 3.2 % in Denmark and minor contractions in Sweden and Luxembourg, to increases within the range of 11–22 % in Bulgaria, Lithuania, the United Kingdom, Croatia, Hungary and Italy, while Ireland recorded a 55.8 % increase.

 Ecologically, the forests of the EU belong to many different biogeographical regions and have adapted to a variety of natural conditions, ranging from bogs to steppes and from lowland to alpine forests.
 Socioeconomically, they vary from small family holdings to state forests or to large estates owned by companies, many as part of industrial wood supply chains; about 60 % of the EU’s wooded land is privately owned.